hashicorp/vault/website/source/docs/auth/kerberos.html.md

 your debugging efforts in the most useful direction.

 1. Use `ldapsearch` while logged into your machine hosting Vault to ensure your LDAP configuration is functional.
-This ensures your LDAP connection is working.
 2. Authenticate to your domain server using kinit, your keytab, and your krb5.conf.
 Do this with both Vault's keytab, and any client keytab being used for logging in.
 This ensures your Kerberos network is working.